bruno-san/DataScience-Em-Producao/README.md

 The detailed description, step-by-step solution is described below.
 Please feel free to leave a comment with improvement suggestions: it will be highly appreciated!

 ---

+## Version 02 Improvements
+The process described below refers to the version 02 of the CRISP cycle with improvements regarding to the first version.
+The main improvement is the use of forecasted customers’ number in the sales prediction.
+For that, it was made a new, specific project so that the customers’ number for the next 6 weeks could be predicted and then applied to the version 02 of the sales prediction model.
+This script is also available in this repository.

+Furthermore, other improvements were made such as outliers’ removal and additional feature scaling regarding the first version.
+All of this is described below in details.

+The improvements were made mainly due to the points below:
+- Practice and reinforce the course learned content – python code and the CRISP Cycle;
+- Improve the model predictions and results;
+- Better understand the business and get new insights;
+- To serve as a Coursework Completion.

+---